Expert Criminal Defense Lawyer

 Q. What if this is not my first DUI?

 A. Repeat DUIs are serious matters in Florida.
 A second DUI conviction within five years of the first results in a mandatory 10-day jail sentence.
 For many people, this can mean losing their job, their home, and more.

 A. That is completely up to you.
 Many first-time DUIs can be resolved with a diversion-type program depending on what county you were arrested in.
 It is true that you may get the same result with or without an attorney.
 Keep in mind, however, that a DUI plea will not be cheap - even if you do the diversion program.
 An attorney can sit down and explain the entire process to you.
 He or she can save you the time and trouble of having to go to each court date, ensure that you don't miss any court dates where your presence is required, and help you take appropriate steps to make sure your case is resolved the best way possible.
 Furthermore, bad arrests occur all the time.
 You may read your police report and think everything looks in order.
 The trained eyes of an experienced attorney, however, may find an error in many places.
 Sometimes it is those errors that can lead to a complete dismissal of your charges.
 Examples are bad police stops, unlawful detentions, unlawful arrests, breathalyzer maintenance errors, breathalyzer administration errors.

 Offering Free Consultations

-To begin building a strong DUI defense, hire an Orlando DUI/DWI attorneys at the earliest possible stage.
-Call The Fighter Law Firm, P.A. at 407-574-7576 or e-mail me, and I will respond shortly.
+To begin building a strong DUI defense, hire an Orlando DUI attorney at the earliest possible stage.
+Call The Fighter Law Firm, P.A. at 407-574-7576 or e-mail me, and we will respond shortly.